“We have been a paying customer for 1&1 IONOS since August 2018.

 Once again, the dedicated hosting’s SSD option is a pretty good deal.

 I would say that cloud hosting and dedicated hosting remain solid solutions feature-wise for 1&1 IONOS.
 Nothing extraordinary, but just fine.

 VPS hosting is definitely on the more affordable side, and while I do think there could be more resources allocated to the higher tiers, the prices make it difficult to complain.

-I also don’t think it’s fair to say 1&1 IONOS’s web hosting packages lack features.
+I also don’t think it’s fair to say 1&1 IONOS’ web hosting packages lack features.

 Relative to the competition, they’re still pretty good deals: cheap with a lot allocated for surprisingly low prices.
-It’s just unfortunate they used to be better deals such a short time ago.
+It’s just unfortunate they used to be better dealt such a short time ago.